jarun/buku/README.md

 Bookmark manager.
 Your private Google.

 Options
-  -a URL tag 1, tag 2, ...   add a bookmark with comma separated tags -d N                       delete entry at index N -D                         delete ALL bookmarks
+  -a URL tag 1, tag 2, ...   add URL as bookmark with comma separated tags -d N                       delete entry at index N -D                         delete ALL bookmarks
   -i N                       add entry at index N, works with -a, use to fill deleted index